airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 under the terms of the GNU Free Documentation License, Version 1.1 or any later version published by the Free Software Foundation; with no Invariant Sections, with no Front-Cover Texts, and with no Back-Cover Texts.
-A copy of the license is included in [GNU Free Documentation License](#gnu-free-documentation-license).
+A copy of the license is included in [Appendix H. GNU Free Documentation License](#appendix-h-gnu-free-documentation-license).
 In addition, you are granted full rights to use the code examples for any purpose without even having to credit the authors.

 To receive a copy of this book in electronic form, please visit the website http://savannah.nongnu.org/projects/pgubook/ This site contains